 Many kids’ glasses are made with hypoallergenic materials.
 Acetate, a plastic derived from cotton and wood fibers, is hypoallergenic and durable.
 And nickel-free glasses or eyewear with silicone nose pads can help prevent allergic reactions.

 Yes, bifocals are available to anyone who needs vision correction.
 No-line bifocals, also known as progressives, are perfect for children because of the seamless look of the lenses.
-Reading glasses are also available for children in a variety of magnification powers from 1.00 and up.
+Reading glasses are also available for children, in magnification powers from 1.00 and up.

 Yes.
 Most doctors’ offices and eyewear designers offer warranties on eyeglasses for childrenlook for a pair of eyeglasses with at least a one-year warranty.
 And keeping a spare pair on hand is a good idea in case your child's frames are lost or broken, and you must wait for another pair to be ordered.